Estimating spillovers using imprecisely measured networks: Introduction

 We evaluate our method with both simulations and replication of an existing study.
 We simulate experiments on networks of Indian households from 47 villages \citep{banerjee2013diffusion}.
 We are able to recover accurate estimates of direct and indirect treatment effects when commonly used Horvitz-Thompson estimators based on weighted averages of outcomes by group fail.
-Finally, we implement our method using networks data from a randomized evaluation of insurance information sessions with rural farmers in China \citep{cai2015social}.
+Finally, we implement our method using network data from a randomized evaluation of insurance information sessions with rural farmers in China \citep{cai2015social}.
 We find that our method produces more consistent estimates of direct and indirect treatment effects, across various choices of network measures, than naive treatment effects estimates that assume the network is measured perfectly.
+Code to replicate the results here is available at \url{https://github.com/thmccormick/spillovers-mismeasured-graphs}.